rgpihlstrom/Multiple-Linear-Regression/README.md

 ## Conclusions/ Reccomendations
 This analysis leads to three recommendations helping King County Reality achieve higher seller commissions:

-**Physical "Controllable Features**  As real estate agents look to coach prospective sellers on features to improve to maximize sales price they should focus on “Above Square Footage”, as well as increasing “Grade” which is related to features such as custom cabinets, and other various customizations that make home less basic and more designer/ custom
+**1. Physical "Controllable Features**  As real estate agents look to coach prospective sellers on features to improve to maximize sales price they should focus on “Above Square Footage”, as well as increasing “Grade” which is related to features such as custom cabinets, and other various customizations that make home less basic and more designer/ custom
 <br>
 <img src="/images/ControlableFeatures.png" width="500" height="300"></image>
 <br>
-**Location "Influenceable" Features”** While the above "controllable" features allow sellers to make short-term efforts and realize instant benefits, location based features such as the ranking of the school district in which a home resides or the number of attractions within close proximity to a home is very difficult to impact in a direct manner.
+**2. Location "Influenceable" Features”** While the above "controllable" features allow sellers to make short-term efforts and realize instant benefits, location based features such as the ranking of the school district in which a home resides or the number of attractions within close proximity to a home is very difficult to impact in a direct manner.
 However, over the course of several years a home owner can look to invest in efforts and finances to improve school performance and or influence political decisions related to politicians who believe in bringing more attractions to the area in which a home resides.
 <br>
 <img src="/images/InfluencableFeatures.png" width="500" height="300"></image>
 <br>
-**Setting "Better" More Informed Prices**  Based on the 200% delta between the “Assessor Appraisal Value” feature and the next biggest feature suggests that this feature could be very instrumental in augmenting the current processes real estate agents use in setting prices.
+**3. Setting "Better" More Informed Prices**  Based on the 200% delta between the “Assessor Appraisal Value” feature and the next biggest feature suggests that this feature could be very instrumental in augmenting the current processes real estate agents use in setting prices.
 This could be especially true in situation where CMA data is neither not available, nor as applicable as desired.
 <br>
 <img src="/images/taxAssesorValues.png" width="500" height="300"></image>

 ## Next Steps

 Further analyses could yield additional insights to help King County Reality Increase Revenue from Sales Commissions
-- **1. Augment the Current Model** Look to add prediction accuracy by studying the homes that showed the largest difference between the predicted and the actual prices of homes sold.
+- **Augment the Current Model** Look to add prediction accuracy by studying the homes that showed the largest difference between the predicted and the actual prices of homes sold.
 Additionally, looking to add features requiring interactivity could be explored as many factors that would seem to be impactful were eliminated due to VIF.
-- **2. Creating Additional Models**  The model created was optimized for the most frequent "Common/ Main stream" home prices, quantity of square footage, number of bathroom/ rooms, lot size and several other related features were used to predict homes that would be found in the middle of the bell curve of a normalized dataset (Homes between ~$300k - ~$900k, Bedrooms between 1-4, Lot Size 4,000 – 12,000, Other).
+- **Creating Additional Models**  The model created was optimized for the most frequent "Common/ Main stream" home prices, quantity of square footage, number of bathroom/ rooms, lot size and several other related features were used to predict homes that would be found in the middle of the bell curve of a normalized dataset (Homes between ~$300k - ~$900k, Bedrooms between 1-4, Lot Size 4,000 – 12,000, Other).
 Additional models could be created focused on homes <$200k, >$900k, Waterfront, large Lot Size, etc
-- **3. Deployment** Once we have optimized our models and or generated enough models to account for the wide variety of home present in the King County district I would look to automate and deploy the models via a web based interface and make it available to the larger public for impromptu consumption and a potential Marketing tool to generate web traffic and brand awareness
+- **Deployment** Once we have optimized our models and or generated enough models to account for the wide variety of home present in the King County district I would look to automate and deploy the models via a web based interface and make it available to the larger public for impromptu consumption and a potential Marketing tool to generate web traffic and brand awareness

 ## For More Information